 There has never been a more critical time for trusted local journalism - the very survival of newsrooms is being threatened.
 Providing and paying for high-quality local news coverage has become increasingly difficult when dwindling advertising dollars - already being diverted to massive, multi-national technology platforms - have taken a drastic hit as a result of the COVID-19 pandemic.

-The Local Journalism Sustainability Act would provide a much-needed tax credit to local newsrooms and incentivize local advertising dollars to be spent with local media.
-To ensure the continued viability of local journalism and the vital services broadcasters and newspapers provide, Congress should support the swift passage of the Local Journalism Sustainability Act.
+The tax credit for the hiring and retention of local journalists, as outlined in the Local Journalism Sustainability Act, would provide a much-needed boost to local newsrooms.
+To ensure the continued viability of local journalism and the vital services broadcasters and newspapers provide, Congress should support the swift passage of this tax credit.